-Therefore, the amount utilised by the school towards payment to society for construction of school building, additions made to the building and installation of solar plant totalling to INR 5,90,43,801 (INR 5,49,88,801 + INR 40,55,000) in contravention of clause 2 of public notice dated 04.05.1997 and Rule 177 of DSER,1973 is hereby again considered as fund available with the school to pay salary arrears outstanding on implementation of the recommendations of 7th CPC with the direction to the school to recover the same from the society within 30 days from the date of issue of this order.
+Therefore, the amount utilised by the school towards additions to the building, repayment of loan taken for upgradation of building and repayment of loan for purchase of buses amounting to INR 11,22,60,637 (INR 5,99,67,147 + INR 2,18,78,118 + INR 1,49,23,727) in incurred in contravention of clause 2 of public notice dated 04.05.1997 and Rule 177 of DSER,1973 is hereby again considered as fund available with the school to meet expenditure towards investment for staff gratuity and leave encashment or to pay salary arrears outstanding on implementation of the recommendations of 7th CPC with the direction to the school to recover the same from the society within 30 days from the date of issue of this order.
+Further, the school is also directed to make adjustment in general reserve with respect to interest on loan.